 Today, FXB operates in ten countries: Burundi, China, Colombia, India, Mongolia, Myanmar, Niger, Rwanda, South Africa and Uganda.
 FXB continues to build partnerships to support us in strengthening our monitoring and evaluation system.

-Through the FXB Field Education Internship Program, FXB is committed to strengthening FXB’s monitoring and evaluation system to build a stronger evidence base for the FXBVillage Model.
+Through the FXB Field Education Internship Program, established in 2014 in partnership with the FXB Center for Health and Human Rights at Harvard University, FXB is committed to strengthening FXB’s monitoring and evaluation system to build a stronger evidence base for the FXBVillage Model.